ortenheim/erlyeditor/README.md

 Every component is exported in 2 different ways:
 * To import *unstyled* version use `import { FooComponent } from erlyeditor`
 * To import *styled* use `import FooComponent from 'erlyeditor`

+There is no `FlashVideo` component, unfortunately.
+See below

 # Development